morse-simulator/morse/doc/morse/user/builder.rst

 .. warning::

-    Do the nature of some middlewares (in particular ROS or pocolibs), it is sometimes not really useful to call the service directly as exposed by Morse.
+    Due the nature of some middlewares (in particular ROS or pocolibs), it is sometimes not really useful to call the service directly as exposed by Morse.
 You need to use an extra layer of adaption called :doc:`overlays
     <overlays>` and configure it through the ``add_overlay`` method.